Sauer 38H: Design details

 The "H" in the model number indicates this pistol uses a shrouded hammer as opposed to striker style firing of earlier Sauer models.
 Other features included a traditional double-action trigger, single-column magazine and a recoil spring surrounding a fixed barrel.

 A revolutionary feature was the use of a lever that either cocked or decocked (dropped the hammer) safely.
 This is the first handgun to have this type device (located on the left side below the slide, just forward of the grip).
 The hammer on the Sauer 38H could be lowered for safe carry at any time.
 The cocking feature was necessary due to the shrouded hammer and the decocking mechanism was a safety feature.
 A hollow space on the trigger indicated if the concealed hammer was cocked; if completely exposed, the hammer was lowered.
 A small pin protruded at the rear of the slide as a loaded chamber indicator.

 Another advanced feature for its time was the magazine safety, a device that deactivates the trigger when the magazine is removed from the pistol.
 Almost all modern pistols manufactured by SIG Sauer today feature a decocking lever, including the highly successful SIG Sauer P226 family.
 Most modern SIG Sauer pistols feature controls in almost the same place as on the Sauer 38H, though as these modern designs have exposed hammers the cocking feature is omitted from the lever.
 The Heckler & Koch P9 also utilizes a cocking/decocking lever based on the Sauer 38H.

 The grips of the pistol were constructed of Bakelite.
 Age often results in the cracking and crumbling of the grips on surviving examples.
 All original grips featured "SUS" lettering standing for "Sauer und Sohn" which could be found on the same side of the pistol as the magazine release though many reproduction grips have copied this logo.
 It is unusual for a present-day example to have original, undamaged grips.

-The Sauer 38H was only produced for the .32 ACP cartridge.
+The Sauer 38H was overwhelmingly produced for the .32 ACP cartridge.
 The model 38H was used by German armed forces such as the Luftwaffe, as well as police forces in numbers nearly equal to the Walther PPK.
 The Sauer 38H was produced for military, police, and the commercial market.
+A very small amount were made in .22 Long Rifle and .380 ACP.